AnthonyWard/cordova-with-ca-mas/README.md

 `plugman createpackagejson ./plugins-custom/<name>`

-> Use NPM 4 - 5 give package.json not found when re-preparing in cordova
+> Use NPM 4.
+NPM 5+ gives package.json not found when re-preparing in cordova

+> Delete `plugins`, `platforms`, `node_modules` and `package.json` if Cordova gets itself in a confused state while building